Underpinning Solutions & Services

 A piled underpinning is generally used when firm soil layers are situated at substantial depths and the superficial soil is inadequate to bear the loads.
 Other influential factors favouring piling may be limited access to the construction site, environmental concerns regarding excavated soil or minimal structural movements during the underpinning process.
 The piles are usually steel-cased and can be filled with concrete.
 The piles may be divided into three categories by installation technique: driven piles, drilled piles and jacked piles.
 Piling methods require load transfer structures to transfer loads from the existing foundations to the piles.

 The creation of a geometry of grouted soil by using a high-velocity jet of cement grout (with or without water/air) is called jet grouting.
 Regarding underpinning, jet grouting is typically used to create columns of grouted soil underneath an existing foundation.
 The end result depends on soil characteristics, especially erodibility, but generally, jet grouting is effective across a wide range of soil types.
 Load transfer structures are not needed, because in many cases the columns can be extended to the existing foundation.
 Because of the required drilling and high pressure used, jet grouting always causes a soil disturbance, and may not be viable for very sensitive foundations.
 The construction site must also be accessible to heavy equipment.

 This is the underpinning solution used by Geobear.
 Over the years, geo-polymers have been used for a number of geotechnical applications, such as the stabilising and re-levelling of floors, compaction of granular soils or to increase the bearing capacity of foundation soils for existing structures.
 Geo-polymers are based on multi-component structural, expanding resins and they are environmentally neutral and water-resistant.
 The technique is based on chemical expansion pressure, instead of heavy pressurised hydraulic systems, which makes the application more controllable and safe.
-Comparing to traditional cementitious materials, geo-polymers have an effective and structurally strength curing process.
+Comparing to traditional cementitious materials, geo-polymers have an effective and structurally strong curing process.
 They achieve 90% of the final compressive strength in less than 15 min.
 Most of the projects can be completed in days in cases where traditional ground repair methods would require weeks or even months to finish.